Sonatine (Ravel): Reception

 Reception for Ravel's Sonatine has been mixed but generally favorable.
 Marcel Marnat wrote that Sonatine captivates from the very first measure in its depth, adding that in its conciseness and radiance, it is one of Ravel's defining works.

 Ravel was known to value the work and performed it frequently.
 Sonatine is easier than some of his other works, such as Gaspard de la nuit, and Ravel (who was anxious about his skills as a pianist) probably performed it because of this.
 He did not, however, perform the third movement, as it was technically challenging for him.

 Arrangement

-Carlos Salzedo transcribed Sonatine for flute, harp and cello (or viola), titling the transcription Sonatine en Trio.
+Carlos Salzedo transcribed Sonatine for flute, harp and cello (or viola), titling the transcription Sonatine en Trio, an instrumentation that echoes the second sonata of Six sonatas for various instruments by Claude Debussy.
+Various other arrangements for solo instruments with piano accompaniment exist as well.

+Kenneth Hesketh orchestrated the Sonatine in 2024, the orchestration receiving its premiere in September of that year with the BBC Philharmonic conducted by Paul Daniel.
+The orchestration is published by Ravel Edition.